TommyC81/TPF2-LineManager/README.md

   along the route, you will have to fix that yourself - there is no software that can fix this for you.
 If no vehicles are added despite a single station being overloaded along the route - it is probably a sign of poor route design, split the route up into evenly balanced (demand) sections.
+* As an alternative to improving the route network, you can try using the alternative **(R) - RATE** line rules or **(M) - MANUAL** line management (see Information and and options above).

 ## Performance

-* The mod takes one usage, rate and demand sample per line per in-game month.
+* Every in-game month, the mod takes one usage, rate and demand sample per applicable line.
-* Every second in-game month, lines are updated to add/remove vehicles as appropriate.
+* Every second in-game month, the mod updates managed lines to add/remove vehicles as appropriate.
 * Thus, performance impact should be negligible.
 This has not been studied in-depth, but no effect of the sampling/updates has been observed in games with hundreds of lines/buses/trams/aircraft/ships.